 Board Treasurer

-Today, Yvonne is honored to serve as a board member for Mercy Canada offering her contribution in being part of restoring hope and transforming lives on behalf of Christ.
+Today, Yvonne is honoured to serve as a board member for Mercy Canada, offering her contribution to restoring hope and transforming lives on behalf of Christ.

 Sue Osborn